fsprojects/Paket/README.md

       <td>
         <p>This file details verion-by-version changes in your code.
         It is used for documentation and to populate nuget package details.
-        It uses a proper subset of MarkDown, with a few simple conventions.
+        It uses a proper subset of Markdown, with a few simple conventions.
         More details of this format may be found in the documenation for <a href="http://fsharp.github.io/FAKE/apidocs/fake-releasenoteshelper.html" target="_blank">F# Make's ReleaseNotesHelper</a>.</p>
       </td>